Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Relevant aspects of the CT25 global analysis

-In the default CT25 fit, the reference $\alpha_s(M_Z)$ is further increased to $\approx 0.1185$ primarily because of the exclusion of the CDHSW inclusive charged-current DIS data set \cite{Berge:1989hr} on iron.
-The exclusion of the counterpart CCFR measurement had no appreciable effect.
-In the CT18 publication, we emphasized that the CDHSW data set is generally fitted well, yet its $Q$ dependence differs from that of an analogous CCFR observation \cite{Seligman:1997}, which in turn may reflect differences in calibration and resolution of the two detectors \cite{CCFRNuTeV:1995oun}.
-The Lagrange Multiplier scans in the context of CT18 (see its Fig. 21) showed that CDHSW prefers a far larger gluon $g(x,Q)$ at $x>0.1$ than the other experiments.
-This preference, in turn, suppresses the preferred $\alpha_s(M_Z)$.
+The Lagrange Multiplier scans in the context of CT18 (see its Fig.~21 in Ref.~\cite{Hou:2019efy}) indicated that CDHSW prefers a far larger gluon $g(x,Q)$ at $x>0.1$ than the other experiments.
+This preference, in turn, suppresses the preferred $\alpha_s$.
 For this reason, the two CDHSW data sets were included in CT18/CT18A/CT18X, but not in CT18Z.
-Either way, the impact of adding or removing the inclusive neutrino-iron DIS data sets is weak and comparable to other less known factors.
-The $\chi^2/N_\textrm{pt}$ is smaller when these CDHSW and CCFR experiments are included, so they do not manifestly disagree with the rest.
+Aside from the impact on the fitted value of $\alpha_s$, the removal of the inclusive neutrino-iron DIS data sets from the CT25prel PDF fit slightly (well within PDF uncertainties) reduced $g$ and increased $u$ and $d$ PDFs at $x>0.1$.
+Overall, these CDHSW and CCFR experiments do not manifestly disagree with the rest of the data.

-Our general observation is then that the described revisions in the CT25 data set, as compared to the CT18A one, tend to elevate the preferred $\alpha_s(M_Z)$ to above 0.118 {\it for the default settings of the global fit.} We should next emphasize that this trend may change considerably under reasonable modifications in the fit's settings, reflecting in part {\it inconsistencies (tensions) among the input data sets}, and in part the {\it modeling of experimental and theoretical systematic uncertainties}.
+Our general observation is then that the described revisions in the CT25 data set, as compared to the CT18A data set, tend to elevate the preferred $\alpha_s$ to above 0.118 {\it for the default settings of the global fit.} We further emphasize that this trend may change considerably under reasonable modifications in the fit's settings, reflecting in part {\it inconsistencies (tensions) among the input data sets}, and in part the {\it modeling of experimental and theoretical systematic uncertainties}.

+Many CPU-intensive studies were carried out with the CT25prel data set, and were not repeated for the (slightly different) CT25 data set.
+In the rest of this article, we will present studies with either CT25prel or with CT25, without loss of generality.